Making it easier to grow your law firm

 Other images might be more directly linked to your legal expertise.
 For example, you might have a picture of your new publication or a short video clip of you starting the keynote speech at a conference.
 You might decide to tie your imagery to your area of practice, with pictures of landscapes (for an environmental lawyer) or unusual houses (conveyancing).

-Examples of lawyers using Instagram include BLM (@londonfamilysolicitor), Stephens Scown and well-known lawyer Kevin Poulter.
+Examples of lawyers using Instagram include @londonfamilysolicitor (Yasmin Khan-Gunns of Keystone Law), Stephens Scown and the well-known employment lawyer Kevin Poulter of Freeths.

 Image from @londonfamilysolicitor's instagram